SVDotsenko/portfolio-project-4/README.md

    ```bash
    ./coverage.sh
    ```
-4. If you use Windows, in your browser should be opened a new tabs with the coverage reports.
+4. The browser should be opened a new tabs with the coverage reports.

 ## Credits